- Brand name

 - Remove wrapper from one pessary.

-- If you are particularly dry and insertion feels uncomfortable you may need to moisten your first few pessaries by dipping them briefly in cool water, before insertion, Either using a squatting position or lying on your back or side, insert the pessary deep into the vagina.
+- If you are particularly dry and insertion feels uncomfortable you may need to moisten the pessary by dipping it briefly in cool water, before insertion.
+Either using a squatting position or lying on your back or side, insert the pessary deep into the vagina.

-- Depending on dosage, the best time for a pessary to beinserted is before retiring at night.
-But if more than one dose is necessary a second dose may need to be inserted before rising in the morning.
+- Depending on dosage, the best time for a pessary to be inserted may be before retiring at night.
+But if more than one dose is necessary, a second dose could be inserted in the morning.

 - Throw away any used materials and wash your hands thoroughly.